 There are certain facts in life we accept as being true by virtue of themselves.
 Mandarin is the most spoken language in the world.
 Humans need oxygen to live.
 Kawasaki motorcycles are green.

 Kawasaki motorcycles have been green for longer than I have been alive.
 Whether the association was an intentional branding decision against its major competitors — Honda's red, Yamaha's definitive blue and Suzuki's... also blue? — I don't know.
-But the association is strong, and it's most evident in one of Kawasaki's most well-known legacy of motorcycles: the Eddie Lawson Replicas.
+But the association is strong, and it's extremely evident in one of Kawasaki's most well-known legacy of motorcycles: the Eddie Lawson Replicas.

 The Eddie Lawson Replicas was a series of road racing motorcycles that Kawasaki made that defined their racing brand like no other motorcycle.
 This was the series modelled after the motorcycle that Kawasaki's in-house racer, Eddie Lawson, rode to superbike history in 1982: the KZ1000R.
 The KZ1000R itself came into existence in part thanks to the legacy left by the first great Kawasaki big four, the Z1.
 After Eddie Lawson rode to victory, first came the replica of his KZ1000R, then the ZRX1100 built in its image over a decade later, then the improved ZRX1200R, and finally the recent Z900RS.